DRamm1/ReadmeCreator-/README.md

 # How To Use:
 -------------
-- In the text area input a city that you would like to find weather information for.
-Once you have typed in the desired location you will be able to search for the weather forecast for that city and make plans accordingly.
+- Clone the repository and run node index.js.
+Once you have run the command in your terminal it should prompt you for various questions that will then output your readme to the RM folder.
 ------------------

 # Screenshots and Images: